accelazh/accelazh.github.io/_posts/2021-11-06-Experiences-And-Methodologies-For-Skilled-Innovation.md

 Team working is important for innovation

-  * It's non-trival work to keep updated and follow up all technology directions.
+  * It's non-trivial work to keep updated and follow up all technology directions.
 Build a team, where each member __covers a different direction__, and do regular share sessions like seminars.
 It will more efficient.

   * __Teamwork helps inspire__ new ideas, e.g. brainstorm is not running on individual.
 Ideas passing back-forth, listened and reflected, can usually generate much more.